 Transportation is a Deadly Industry

-Our Aurora, IL workplace injury lawyers have witnessed an undeniable link between transportation industry accidents and worker fatality.
-In the State of Illinois, these accidents account for 4% of the total number reported in the state, but 31% of workplace related deaths.
+Our Aurora, IL workers' compensation lawyers have witnessed an undeniable link between transportation industry accidents and worker fatality.
+In the State of Illinois, these accidents account for 4% of the total number reported in the state, but 31% of workplace-related deaths.
 Because Aurora is deeply connected to the transportation industry, it is also the location where many of these deadly accidents occur.
 Manufacturing and warehousing also present unique risks to workers, and many suffer debilitating injuries that impact their ability to resume their job duties.